 Numerous state agencies manage water in the region, including:

-Oregon Department of Environmental Quality, which establishes water quality standards for Oregon's surface waters.
+Oregon Department of Environmental Quality, which establishes water quality standards for Oregon's surface waters in accordance with the Clean Water Act.

 Oregon Department of Agriculture regulates agricultural practices to prevent water pollution.

-Oregon Department of Forestry regulates forestry practices to prevent water pollution.
+Oregon Department of Forestry regulates forestry practices to prevent water pollution in accordance with the Forest Practices Act.

 Oregon State Parks manages potable water supply in state parks.

-Oregon Health Authority implements regulations to ensure drinking water standards.
+Oregon Health Authority implements regulations to ensure drinking water standards in accordance with the Safe Drinking Water Act.

 Numerous Mid-Coast water bodies are water quality limited for not meeting one or more water quality parameters, such as temperature, or E. coli.